5 Best Cash Back Credit Cards

 My family is a perfect example of how you can use credit cards to receive cash back.
 Using our cards for day-to-day purchases, we may spend as much as $2,500 with them each month.
 When we are not looking for travel rewards, we use a card that returns 2% on all purchases in order to earn an additional $50 a month in cash back.
 That equals a return of $600 each year that we can add to our discretionary spending or apply to our savings.

 Just one word of caution — cash back credit cards should only be used by people who can pay their credit card balances in full and on time.
 To do otherwise virtually ensures that you will owe more in interest and penalties than you will ever receive as cash back.

 The Top 5 Credit Cards Featuring Cash Back Rewards

 Once you have decided to earn credit card rewards in the form of cash back, you should definitely consider one of these top 5 cash back rewards cards.

-Discover it offers 5% cash back in categories that change each quarter.
-Now through June 30, earn 5% at Restaurants & Movies on up to $1500 in purchases after you sign up, and 1% cash back on all other purchases.
-If you shop through their online portal, you can get 5-20% cash back at 200+ online retailers like Apple, Macy's and Best Buy.
-Besides being a great cash rewards credit card, it also offers protection from higher APRs due to late payments and you get a free FICO® Credit Score on your monthly statement, online, and in their mobile app so you can keep track of your credit.
+Discover it offers 5% cash back in categories that change each quarter up to the quarterly maximum when you sign up, plus 1% cash back on all other purchases.
+As an exclusive offer to new cardmembers, Discover will double all the cash back you've earned at the end of your first year — automatically.
+Besides being a great cash rewards credit card, it also offers protection from higher APRs due to late payments and you can track your recent FICO credit scores for free in an easy-to-read chart on monthly statements and online.
+Their new Freeze ItSM on/off switch allows you to prevent new purchases, cash advances and balance transfers in seconds via their website or mobile app.
 There is no annual fee.